 ST-W

-Liquid streams with high concentrations of ammoniacal nitrogen represent a challenge in wastewater treatment.
-Biological removal requires high carbon and oxygen demands, increasing energy consumption and operating costs.
-As an alternative, ST-W stripping columns promote ammonia removal via physicochemical means, with pH and temperature control for the conversion of ammonium (NH₄⁺) into free ammonia (NH₃).
-Their design allows operation with high concentrations of suspended solids (TSS), making them ideal for slurry and digestate treatment.
-Their modular configuration allows for capacity expansion as needed.
+Liquid streams with high concentrations of ammoniacal nitrogen pose a significant challenge in wastewater treatment.
+Biological removal requires high carbon and oxygen demand, increasing energy consumption and operating costs.
+As an alternative, ST-W stripping columns enable ammonia removal through physicochemical processes, with pH and temperature control to convert ammonium (NH₄⁺) into free ammonia (NH₃).
+Their design allows operation with high concentrations of suspended solids (TSS), making them suitable for slurry and digestate treatment.
+Their modular configuration enables capacity expansion as required.

 Applications